AlexZeitler/MembershipStarterKit/README.markdown

 * Change Email Address
 * Change a User's Roles

-Some screenshots of the UI are [available on my blog](http://www.squaredroot.com/2009/08/07/mvcmembership-release-1-0/).
+Some screenshots of the UI are [available on TroyGoode's blog](http://www.squaredroot.com/2009/08/07/mvcmembership-release-1-0/).
 While that blog post announced an older version of the project, the screenshots still accurately reflect the current version.

+# New Features of this fork

+By Derek Chafin aka infomaniac50

+1. The membership library now has the ability to create new users.
+2. The user administration area has been updated to add new users.

 # How do I use it?